 The trains in question are the Kawasaki Heavy Industries & CSR Qingdao Sifang C151A rolling stock.
 Details of the defects and the recalls were never released to the public in both Singapore and China prior to the publication of the exposé.
-The incident quickly raised a significant amount of public attention in Singapore, where the build quality of these trains were called into question.
+The incident quickly raised a significant amount of public attention in Singapore, where the build quality of these trains was called into question.

 This article aims to give an overview based on the facts available to the public.

 The 35 trains were the fourth generation of rolling stock intended to boost capacity on the North South and East West Lines.
 With six cars each, they were produced by a joint venture between Kawasaki Heavy Industries (Japan) & CSR Qingdao Sifang Locomotive & Rolling Stock Co., Ltd (China), better known as CSR Sifang.
 They are referred to as the C151A train, after LTA’s procurement contract known as Contract 151A.

 In 2009, LTA awarded the contract for the first 22 trains at a cost of S$369 million, beating Hyundai Rotem, Bombardier Transportation and Mitsubishi Heavy Industries to secure the contract despite Hyundai Rotem offering the lowest bid at S$323 million.
 Singapore authorities chose to award the bid to Kawasaki Heavy Industries-CSR Sifang after a comprehensive evaluation likely in hopes of better product quality, as Kawasaki was involved in delivering the first generation (C151) and third generation (C715B) rolling stock.